 This time-saving Tabata session works your entire body in just under 40 minutes.
 And with no equipment needed, you have no excuse not to give it a try.
 Click here for a printable PDF of the workout.
 Take it to the gym or tape it to your fridge to remind you to get your sweat on — but do the workout and let us know what you think.

-Here are more details on the moves.
+If you need a refresher on the extercises, here are more details on the moves.

 Jumping jack: Take a trip back to gym class and warm up with jumping jacks.
 Try to do one more rep with each round.